jicking/hw-post-notes/README.md

 # PostList

-A simple post list app.
+A simple post list app created in order to practice building web apps using nuxt and bootstrap.

 ## Tech

-- Nuxt 2 (static)
+- Nuxt 2
 - Bootstrap 5
-- Pinia

-## Todos

-- paginate posts
-- Add hero section
-- search form on hero
-- filter posts by search filter
-- Store posts in pinia store